Chart Color Schemes

 St Albans - North has seen population growth performance typically on par with national averages when looking at short and medium term trends

-St Albans - North's population was approximately 21,165 as of November 2025.
-This figure represents an increase of 584 people from the 2021 Census total of 20,581, indicating a growth rate of about 2.8%.
-The change is inferred from ABS estimates; the population was around 21,003 in June 2024 and 213 new addresses were validated since the Census date.
-This results in a population density ratio of approximately 3,246 persons per square kilometer, placing St Albans - North in the upper quartile compared to other locations assessed by AreaSearch.
-The area's growth rate exceeded that of the SA3 region at 2.8% versus 2.6%.
-Overseas migration contributed about 86.4% of overall population gains during recent periods.
+St Albans - North's population was around 21,165 as of November 2025.
+This figure reflects an increase of 584 people since the 2021 Census, which reported a population of 20,581.
+The change is inferred from the estimated resident population of 21,003 in June 2024 and an additional 213 validated new addresses since the Census date.
+This results in a density ratio of 3,246 persons per square kilometer, placing St Albans - North in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth of 2.8% since the 2021 census exceeded the SA3 area's growth of 2.6%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 86.4% of overall population gains during recent periods.

 Frequently Asked Questions - Population